RodrigoMenesesO/rho/README.md

 * Advices
 * Premade useful functions
 * Excercises
-* Responses to my patreons
+* Responses to my patrons
 * A lot of fun

 ## How to read this piece of art